damapan/emote-bot/README.md

 ________________________________________________________________________________________________________________________________________________________

-How to use the bot:
+How to use the bot

 once all the files have been set up and the command has been uploaded, the bot can be added to a server using the link below https://discord.com/api/oauth2/authorize?client_id={application id goes here}&permissions=1610992704&scope=bot%20applications.commands